zhaosongH/framework_js_node_webpack/README.md

     (templates) only.
     * `npm run production` to emit outputs and run the express for production.
     * `npm run build` if you care about what is hold in memory for development...

+(this project is a improve version of liangzhu's project)